code-not-found/code-not-found.github.io/_posts/easymock/2014-11-12-easymock-unit-testing-facescontext-powermock-junit.md

     <img src="{{ site.url }}/assets/images/logo/easymock-logo.png" alt="easymock logo" class="logo">
 </figure>

-JSF defines the `FacesContext` abstract base class for representing all of the contextual information associated with processing an incoming request, and creating the corresponding response.
+JSF defines the `FacesContext` abstract base class for representing all of the contextual information associated with processing an incoming request and creating the corresponding response.
 When writing unit test cases for a JSF application there might be a need to mock some of `FacesContext` static methods.

 The following post will illustrate how to do this using [PowerMock](https://code.google.com/p/powermock/){:target="_blank"}, which is a framework that allows you to extend mock libraries like [EasyMock](http://easymock.org/){:target="_blank"} with extra capabilities.
 In this case the capability to mock the static methods of `FacesContext`.